 Higher pesticide dosages can saturate target sites, such as enzymes or receptors, in the insect's body, preventing additional pesticide molecules from causing harm and leading to a plateau or reduction in mortality.
 Devine and Furlong (2007) found that Anopheles gambiae experienced target site saturation at higher pyrethroid doses, decreasing mortality.
 Sparks et al. (2012) observed this phenomenon in Helicoverpa zea.
 Soderlund and Bloomquist (1989) showed that permethrin's efficacy was impacted by target site saturation.
-Further studies support these findings: Hemingway et al. (2004) noted reduced mortality in Culex quinquefasciatus at higher organophosphate doses, Scott (1990) found reduced efficacy of pyrethroids in Musca domestica at higher doses, and Feyereisen et al. (2015) demonstrated similar effects in Drosophila melanogaster at elevated insecticide doses.
+These results are corroborated by additional research: Hemingway et al. (2004) noted reduced mortality in Culex quinquefasciatus at higher organophosphate doses, Scott (1990) found reduced efficacy of pyrethroids in Musca domestica at higher doses, and Feyereisen et al. (2015) demonstrated similar effects in Drosophila melanogaster at elevated insecticide doses.